-A: Medicare deleted the long-standing multi-disciplinary team requirement for reimbursement.
-CMS instructed its contractors to recognize that DSMES may be furnished by a solo practitioner/individual RDN, RN, or pharmacist when those services are billed by, or on behalf of, the DSMES entity accredited as meeting the National Standards by ADCES or ADA.
+Medicare deleted the long-standing multi-disciplinary team requirement for reimbursement.
+CMS instructed its contractors to recognize that DSMES may be furnished by a solo practitioner/individual RDN, RN, or pharmacist when those services are billed by, or on behalf of, the DSMES entity accredited as meeting the National Standards by the Association of Diabetes Care & Education Specialists or the American Diabetes Association.
 A reminder that an RN or Pharmacist will need to partner with a billing sponsor eligible to bill Medicare Part B for services to be reimbursed for DSMT.